jingyanwang/skill_to_l3_example/Notebooks/Vanilla/Dataset_versioning/readme.md

-This notebool walks you through the dataset versioning process in Vectice
+This notebook walks you through the dataset versioning process in Vectice